sepnyc/pd-javascript/README.md

 ##### By the end of these sessions, teachers will be able to

 - Identify and describe the core syntactical elements of JavaScript
+- Develop self-learning habits through analysis and experimentation
-- Create small programs using JavaScript
+- Create and execute small programs using JavaScript
+- Be able to debug code using basic debugging tools and techniques
+- Develop good habits for iterative program development
 - Differentiate between and compare different JavaScript environments (i.e. Node vs. browser)
 - Manipulate elements on a web page with JavaScript
 - Add an interactive feature to an existing web page using JavaScript